A Project Management Toolbox for the Project Economy

 Images provided by PMO team at Econocom

-PMPeople means“people collaborating on project management”.
-Organizations in the Project Economy can easily go digital with PMPeople.
-It integrates with the other tools for file sharing (e.g. Google Drive, OneDrive, Dropbox, etc.), instant messaging (e.g. Slack, Teams, etc.), task management (e.g. Asana, Jira, Trello, etc.) and project scheduling (e.g. Microsoft Project, ProjectLibre, Smartsheet, etc.).
-Get your projects professionally managed by people collaborating using different roles.
-People can manage all projects collaboratively in the cloud with PMPeople.
+PMPeople integrates with other applications for file sharing (e.g. Google Drive, OneDrive, Dropbox, etc.), instant messaging (e.g. Slack, Teams, etc.), task management (e.g. Asana, Jira, Trello, etc.), and project scheduling (e.g. Microsoft Project, ProjectLibre, Primavera, Smartsheet, etc.).

 PMPeople is free for unlimited time, for any number of users, projects, etc., as long as you manage your projects in the “PMPeople Organization”.
 If a premium organization is started, the Organization Owner should be the one to authorize monthly or annual payments –20 euro per premium seat a month, or 200 euro a year.